 MYSTIC LIGHT

-This piece was my third adventure in glass…pushing the boundaries of the material and my foundry.
+Mystic Light was my third adventure into art glass sculpture…pushing the boundaries of the material and my foundry.

 Engineering plays a central role in my designs.
 Not very romantic, I know, but the undulating and double back curves are planned engineering elements designed to support things like cantilevers.

 There was a “aha!” moment with this piece.
 Sculpting wood (and stone) is a “once through” process.
 Once the material is removed, it is gone for good.
-This had been my way of working for 40 years – and it continued through my first two glass pieces.
+This had been my way of working for 40 years – and it continued through my first two art glass sculptures.

 The piece was sold by Traver Gallery, Seattle, the first glass gallery to take a chance on this old upstart sculptor and represent my cross-over from wood to glass art.
 I’ll be forever grateful.